-Whatcom's nationally acclaimed computer information systems (CIS) program is designed to prepare students for careers in technical support, network administration, or information security, needed within virtually all industries.
+Whatcom's nationally acclaimed Computer Information Systems Program is designed to prepare students for careers in technical support, network administration, or information security, needed within virtually all industries.
 The program has been developed in alignment with national industry standards and certifications.
 The program prepares students for the Cisco Certified Network Associate (CCNA) certification and several other certifications including Comp Tia's A+ and Security+.
-The CIS program offers an associate in science degree in CIS, as well as an associate in applied science-transfer degree in cybersecurity.
-Certificate programs in technical support and network administration are available, as well as a short-term certificate of proficiency in information security professional.
+It has earned the endorsement of the Committee on National Security Systems for the 4011 and 4013 certifications.
+The CIS program offers an Associate in Science degree in CIS, as well as an Associate in Applied Science-Transfer degree in Cybersecurity.
+Certificate programs in Technical Support and Network Administration are available, as well as a short-term certificate of proficiency in Information Security Professional.